• Case Studies

 Kings Domain is a small business success story of epic scale.
 With an in-house training program well above industry standards, a line of professional hair products, and an absolute focus on the customer experience — it’s so much more than a barbershop.

-The Kings Domain empire began as a humble, single shop front in South Yarra nine short years ago.
+The Kings Domain empire began as a humble, single shop front in South Yarra in 2013.
 Since then, an additional six shops have opened across Melbourne — kept fully staffed by the crème de la crème of its 204 square foot training academy in Collingwood.

 We sat down with Creative Director and Head Barber Aaron to learn more about scaling a successful barber business with consistently exceptional customer service across every shop, and the tech tools he’s relying on to ensure business runs smoothly.